openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/detect-format.md

 The `<reason-code>` can be one of:

+- `"detection_unsupported"`: the corresponding format does not support detection.

 - `"insufficient_confidence"`: the dataset matched the corresponding format, but it matched at least one other format better.